 Wedding photography can be a great way to add to your portfolio, but you should always make sure that you're charging a rate for your work that reflects the amount of effort you put into the process.
 Check out local rates of competitors, consider what sort of pricing model you want to offer, and then start advertising for business.
 You'll ensure that you get paid fairly for what you do, all while giving your clients fond memories of the best day of their lives.

+Looking for a digital platform to launch your wedding photography business?
 Start your free trial to create your stunning wedding portfolio website on Pixpa.

 Liked this post?
 Share it now.